 4. Don’t let your trimmer’s battery life let you down

 While cordless trimmers are your best option for trimming your pubic area, you have to be careful not to let your battery die out in the middle of the trim.
-No one like’s a job done half-assed (or half-cocked, in this case), so your best bet is to choose a trimmer that has long-lasting battery life.
+No one likes a job half-assed (or half-cocked, in this case), so your best bet is to choose a trimmer that has long-lasting battery life.

 5. The better the attachments, the better the pubic trimmer

-Most pubic trimmers come with various attachments and that’s a good thing.
+Most pubic trimmers come with various attachments, and that’s a good thing.
 Attachments help you to cut different lengths of hair, and you should look for trimmers that include a variety of guards that cut various lengths of hair.
 Also, and this is important for ensuring that you don’t nick or cut your balls and penis, make sure the trimmer has a safety guard.
 Let’s face it, few things in life are less fun than nicking your nuts or manhood.

 6. You don’t need a lawnmower

 A lot of men like big things.
-Big houses, big engines, big – well, you know – “manhood” (and if they don’t they may lie about it, anyway).
-But the same rule shouldn’t apply to your pubic hair trimmer, i.e., you should choose a trimmer that’s not too big and bulky because it won’t maneuver around your pubic region very efficiently.
+Big houses, big engines, big – well, you know – “manhood” (and if they don’t, they may lie about it, anyway).
+But the same rule shouldn’t apply to your pubic hair trimmer, i.e., you should choose a trimmer that’s not too big and bulky, because it won’t maneuver around your pubic region very efficiently.
 Instead, you need a trimmer that’s compact, easy to hold, and can deal efficiently with the many hills, valleys, and slopes around your genitals.